choimon/choimon.github.io/_posts/blog/2021-05-12-MathJax for Minimal Mistakes Github blog.md

 ---
-title: 'How to add Latex(MathJax) for Minimal Mistakes Github blog'
+title: 'How to use Latex(MathJax) on Minimal Mistakes Github blogs'
-last_modified_at: 2021-05-12T17:47
+last_modified_at: 2021-05-13T1:47
 categories:
   - blog
 tags:
   - mathjax
   - minimal_mistakes
 toc: true
-toc_max_header: 2
 use_math: true
 ---

 ## Summary
-We'll learn how to render math equations on our Minimal Mistakes blog pages.
+We'll learn how to add MathJax and render math equations on our Minimal Mistakes Github pages.

 ## What is MathJax?
 > a cross-browser JS library that displays mathematical notation in web browsers, using MathML, LaTeX and ASCIIMathML markup. <cite><a href="https://en.wikipedia.org/wiki/MathJax">Wikipedia</a></cite>